OskyRosky/CrossValidation/README.md

 Cross-validation is a simple yet powerful method that allows for a more comprehensive evaluation of model performance.
 By following this structured approach, it is possible to detect issues such as data leakage, overfitting, or underfitting before deploying a model in real-world applications.

+###  1.2.
+Key Considerations When Applying CV

+While cross-validation is a powerful technique for evaluating model performance, its effectiveness depends on how it is applied.
+Several key considerations must be taken into account to ensure that the process produces meaningful and reliable results.

+- Data balance and representativeness

+The way data is split during cross-validation can significantly impact model evaluation.
+If the dataset is not representative of the real-world distribution, the model may perform well in validation but fail in deployment.
+Stratified cross-validation is commonly used for classification problems to maintain the same proportion of classes across folds, ensuring a more accurate assessment of the model’s performance.

+- Handling imbalanced datasets

+When dealing with imbalanced datasets—where one class significantly outweighs the others—cross-validation must be adjusted to prevent misleading performance metrics.
+Techniques such as stratified K-fold cross-validation help preserve class distribution across folds.
+Additionally, performance metrics like F1-score, precision-recall curves, and area under the ROC curve (AUC-ROC) should be prioritized over simple accuracy to better reflect model effectiveness on minority classes.

+- Computational cost and efficiency

+Cross-validation, especially when using a high number of folds, can be computationally expensive.
+Training a model multiple times on different folds increases processing time and resource consumption.
+To balance efficiency with reliability, techniques like Monte Carlo cross-validation or using fewer folds (e.g., 5-fold instead of 10-fold) may be considered.
+In deep learning, where model training is time-intensive, alternative approaches like holdout validation or bootstrapping may be more practical in certain scenarios.

+Addressing these considerations ensures that cross-validation is applied in a way that maximizes its benefits while minimizing potential drawbacks.

 # III.
 Types of Cross Validation

 # IV.
 Code implementation.